pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. and
+1. equals
-2. not and
+2. negative and
-3. negative greater or equals than
+3. negative greater equals than
-4. negative less than
+4. negative greater than
-5. less or equals than
+5. greater or equals than
-6. greater than
+6. less than

 **Português**